 1-Sentence-Summary: Status Anxiety identifies the ways that your desire to be seen as someone successful makes you mentally unhealthy and also shows ways that you can combat the disease of trying to climb the never-ending social ladder.

 Read in: 4 minutes

 Favorite quote from the author:

 Every once in a while I get a little freaked out wondering what would happen if I were suddenly transported to the past.
 As shallow as it sounds, I am terrified of having to deal without the luxuries I have today.
-I just can’t imagine going back to those horrible times compared to ours.

 At the same time, however, there are some things about the past that may have been better.
 These days it’s a lot more common to be stressed out by our place in society.
 We’re constantly afraid of not accomplishing what’s expected of us, and it wears us down.
-Is this part of life truly better than things were for our ancestors?

 Here are 3 of the best lessons to help you stop trying to “keep up with the Joneses:”